 Salmon…one of the healthiest fish you can eat.
 It’s loaded with Omega 3 fatty acids–the kind that keeps you healthy by improving your heart, liver, and cell function.
-If you eat your salmon fresh from the Pacific Ocean, read no further.
+If you eat your salmon fresh and wild from the Pacific Ocean, read no further.

 However, if you get your salmon from the grocery store, read on.

 There is, by law in the US, small print at the bottom of the salmon tag in the grocer’s fish case that reads, “color enhanced through feed”.
 Pretty vague, I know.
-I have to admit, I had visions of the salmon’s food containing red M & M’s or easter-egg red #5 food dye….but that’s not the case.
+I have to admit, I had visions of the salmon’s food containing red M & M’s or Easter-egg red #5 food dye….but that’s not the case.